Brett Ralph

-Brett Ralph (born March 3, 1982 in Raymond, Alberta) is a former professional Canadian football receiver, who most recently played with the Canadian Football League's Calgary Stampeders.
+Brett Ralph (born March 3, 1982) is a Canadian former professional football receiver who played for the Calgary Stampeders of the Canadian Football League (CFL).
 He is the younger brother of fellow CFL receiver Brock Ralph.

 Professional career

-Ralph was drafted in the 2005 CFL Draft in the 6th round by the Calgary Stampeders.
+Ralph was drafted in the 2005 CFL draft in the 6th round by the Calgary Stampeders.
 He immediately became part of the team's receiving corps.
 In his rookie season he finished fourth in receiving on the team with 609 yards.

 2006 was an off year for him, recording only seven receptions for 76 yards, finishing eighth on the team.

 2007 was a return to form, catching 53 passes for 695 yards.
 His duties on the team were expanded to include holding for placekicks.
 He threw a touchdown on a fake field goal play in the Stampeders game against the Argonauts on July 21.

 On May 31, 2010, Ralph announced his retirement from professional football in order to concentrate on his education to become a teacher.